February 11th, 2012

 Micky

 This is made from a quintic graph (a polynomial of degree 5).
-It’s possible to apply the Parametric B-Function to any y=f(x) graph, including reciprocal, hyperbolic and trigonometric functions.
-I’m determined to find a practical use for the function.
-I’m thinking music.
-Watch this space.
+It’s possible to apply the “treatment” to any function, including reciprocal, hyperbolic and trigonometric functions.
 Read more…

 Read more…